ZacharyStair/watsonwork-gmail-oauth2/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/ZacharyStair/watsonwork-gmail-oauth2&branch=master)

 > Note: it is likely that the pipeline step failed to automatically configure,
-> you can create your own by adding a pipeline step with two phases: 'build'
+> you can create your own by adding a pipeline stage with two jobs: 'build'
-> and 'deploy'.
+> and 'deploy' (or two different stages with one job each).
 >
-> For the build step, choose 'npm' as the build type and replace
+> For the build step, choose 'npm' as the 'builder type' and replace
-> the build code with the following (obtained from .bluemix/pipeline.yml):
+> the build script with the following (obtained from .bluemix/pipeline.yml):
 > ```
 > #!/bin/bash
 > export PATH=/opt/IBM/node-v6.2.2/bin:$PATH